 - Join the Advisory Council – Attend Advisory Council meetings to guide the work of ELS and identify causes and projects that matter to you.

-Membership in ELS is open to anyone who wishes to improve the quality of life in Kennebec Valley, nurture leadership and philanthropy skills, and give back to the community.
+Membership in ELS is open to anyone who wishes to improve the quality of life in Kennebec County, nurture leadership and philanthropy skills, and give back to the community.
 You can join at the various membership levels listed below by donating both time and money.
 Our gradual step-up plan helps you prepare to continuously increase your thoughtfulness over time.